ErikMinekus/sm-ripext/curl/docs/libcurl/ABI.md

 ## Upgrades

- In the vast majority of all cases, a typical libcurl upgrade does not break the ABI at all.
-Your application can remain using libcurl just as before, only with less bugs and possibly with added new features.
-You need to read the release notes, and if they mention an ABI break/soname bump, you may have to verify that your application still builds fine and uses libcurl as it now is defined to work.
+ A libcurl upgrade does not break the ABI or change established and documented behavior.
+Your application can remain using libcurl just as before, only with fewer bugs and possibly with added new features.

 ## Version Numbers

- In libcurl land, you really can't tell by the libcurl version number if that libcurl is binary compatible or not with another libcurl version.
+ In libcurl land, you cannot tell by the libcurl version number if that libcurl is binary compatible or not with another libcurl version.
+As a rule, we do not break the ABI so you can *always* upgrade to a later version without any loss or change in functionality.

 ## Soname Bumps